 If you practice receptivity, you quickly discover you’re provided many opportunities to evaluate the effectiveness of your communications.
 Commit to become sensitive to subtleties, non-verbal feedback in body language, tone, actions and words that indicate a neutral, rebellious or cooperative shift.
 When you tune in, you can then take responsibility for trying something new until you get the results you want.

 Receptivity is about opening to the verbal and non-verbal feedback of others, a skill that takes a lot of practice to learn and exercise habitually.
 If you fail to practice receptivity, you send the message, “You’re less than me…I’m superior…I know better than you and what I say, think and feel matter more.”
 So…if you want my help, I’m here with receptivity to support all your goals and dreams!

 Business owners, community leaders, and educators hire Lifework Systems because they want the advantages of an extraordinary workplace and recognize a systems approach ensures consistency and sustainability in the transformation process.
 They know that conscientious employees grow your business and improve your reputation, giving you competitive advantages.
 We help organizations instill into every person a common language and toolset for how to participate in a responsibility-based workplace.
 Visit our website at www.lifeworksystems.com, and click the link at the bottom to complete a culture assessment and schedule your first consult to review a report on your feedback, all at no cost.

 You can also contact Judy Ryan at 314.239.4727 or at email@example.com.

-As published nationally in Women’s Journals, June 2012
+As published nationally in my column Emotional Intelligence in the Women’s Journal, June 2012